digital-preservation/PRONOM_Research/.github/ISSUE_TEMPLATE/new_file_format_submission.md

 **File format identification signatures**

 Useful information is a description of the byte sequence (or sequences) that identifies this format, how far from the beginning or end of file (BOF/EOF) the sequence is found and any other information that helps with unambiguous identification of this file format.

+**Relevant links, documentation, extra information**

+Any links to where you found your information, or anything else you think is important not yet covered.

+**Credit**

+We like to credit everyone who submits to PRONOM.
+The name by which you wish to be credited will appear in the release notes and possibly in the database too.
+Contributors are usually credited by organisation but you can use your name also.
+Of course you can choose to remain anonymous.